2025 Tour Championship purse, prize money: Payout from FedEx Cup Playoffs finale

 With some of that money already in the pockets of players, competitors at the Tour Championship will fight for $40 million with everyone inside the top eight expecting to clear seven figures for their work in Atlanta.
 Those who finish inside the top half of this 30-man field will clear $500,000 while the check for just showing up comes in at $355,000.

-Let's take a look at the payout list for the 30 players who qualified for the 2025 Tour Championship.
+That's a lot of money to throw around, of course, and plenty has already been handed out throughout the 2025 season.
+Let's take a look at the payout list for the 30 players who qualified for the season finale, and be sure to check out a complete 2025 Tour Championship TV schedule and coverage guide so you can follow the action all weekend.

 2025 Tour Championship payout, prize money